 Takeaways from day 11 of Trump’s New York hush money trial with Hope Hicks

-Hicks, a former advisor to the ex-president, testified about how his 2016 campaign handled the Access Hollywood tape.
+Hicks, a former adviser to the ex-president, testified about how his 2016 campaign handled the Access Hollywood tape.

-With tears and an open admission of nerves, Hope Hicks, a former advisor to Donald Trump, has taken to the witness stand in New York City, where she has been called to testify in the former United States president’s criminal hush money trial.
+With tears and an open admission of nerves, Hope Hicks, a former adviser to Donald Trump, has appeared on the witness stand in New York City, where she was called to testify in the former United States president’s criminal hush money trial.

-Friday marked day 11 in the trial, and Hicks was arguably the highest profile witness to testify so far.
+Friday marked day 11 in the trial, and Hicks was arguably the highest-profile witness to testify so far.

 Keep readinglist of 3 items